simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/getrawtransaction.md

 {% enditemplate %}

-*Examples from Bitcoin Core 0.14.1*
+*Examples from Bitcoin Cash Node 0.14.1*

 A transaction in serialized transaction format: